Tax on crypto:

 Paying Capital Gains Tax on crypto

 When you dispose of your crypto, HMRC charges tax on cryptocurrency in the same way as gains on other investments.
-This means gains are subject to capital gains tax, which taxpayers report on a Self Assessment tax return when they make more than the annual exemption amount of £12,300.
+This means gains are subject to capital gains tax, which taxpayers report on a Self Assessment tax return when they make more than the annual exemption amount (£3,000 for the 2024-25 tax year).

 Capital Gains Tax is due on the disposal of cryptoassets and this could include: